nabostylisten/nabostylisten/scripts/migration/phase-4-bookings/TEST_PLAN.md

 **Final Statistics**:

-- **4,749 total bookings** found in MySQL
+- **4,750 total bookings** found in MySQL
-- **2,828 bookings migrated** (60% success rate)
+- **4,469 bookings successfully extracted** (94% success rate)
-- **1,921 bookings skipped** due to missing user mappings
+- **281 bookings skipped** due to missing user mappings
-- **2,736 bookings with JSON services** successfully parsed
+- **4,331 bookings with JSON services** successfully parsed

 **Status Distribution**:

-- completed: 1,229
+- completed: 1,794
-- expired: 735
+- expired: 1,140
-- cancelled: 349
+- cancelled: 525
-- rejected: 201
+- rejected: 386
-- system_cancel: 187
+- system_cancel: 419
-- failed: 111
+- failed: 170
-- confirmed: 12
+- confirmed: 31
+- (empty): 4

+**Data Loss Assessment**:

+- **281 bookings (6%) excluded** due to missing user mappings from Phase 1
+- **Rationale**: These bookings reference customers or stylists that were not migrated in Phase 1 (likely inactive users, test accounts, or deleted users)
+- **Business Impact**: Minimal - excluded bookings are from users not active in the new system
+- **Data Integrity**: Maintained - no orphaned booking records will be created

 ### Common Issues & Solutions (Step 1 - Extract Bookings)